CM4all/beng-proxy/doc/bp.rst

   per remote host.
 0 means unlimited, which has shown to be a bad choice, because many servers do not scale well.

+- ``lhttp_stock_limit``: The maximum number of LHTTP process copies.
+  0 means unlimited.

+- ``lhttp_stock_max_idle``: The maximum number of idle LHTTP process copies.
+If there are more than that, a timer will incrementally kill excess processes.

 - ``fastcgi_stock_limit``: The maximum number of child processes for one FastCGI application.
 0 means unlimited.